Model Context Protocol

 • Claude Desktop will open the file explorer to the claude_desktop_config.json file

-• Paste the below MCP server JSON to the claude_desktop_config.json
+• Paste the MCP server JSON copied from the setup instructions to the claude_desktop_config.json file

 • Relaunch Claude Desktop and open the conversation settings.
 Check to see your new MCP server is enabled